radiantlogic-v8/documentation-new/documentation/global-sync-guide/configuration/capture-connector/database-connectors.md

 `"Rli_con"."Test_log"`

-### Create Scripts to Generate Triggers and Changelog Table
+### Create scripts to generate triggers and changelog table

 If the database backend doesn't have a changelog table, you can use RadiantOne to create one.
 RadiantOne can generate SQL scripts that a DBA can run on the database backend.
 These scripts create the needed configuration to support the DB Changelog connector.
 Use `{RLI_HOME}/bin/advanced/create_db_triggers.bat` to generate the scripts.
 The command uses seven arguments (which are described below) and generates four SQL scripts needed to configure the database to support the DB Changelog connector.